Privacy & data

 • We don't ask for a student's birthdate, phone number, home address, or parent email.

-• We don't use third-party ad trackers or cookies.
+• We don't use third-party ad trackers or advertising cookies.
+See the Cookie Policy for the current browser-storage and consent notice.

 • We don't build a profile of a student to sell or share.